At a glance

 By ensuring investments are evidence-based, we can help deliver more opportunities for people with health conditions to get active.

-Getting people with health conditions more involved in sport and activity, through campaigns like We Are Undefeatable, is a crucial part of our Towards an Active Nation strategy.
+Getting people with health conditions more involved in sport and activity, through campaigns like We Are Undefeatable, was a crucial part of our Towards an Active Nation strategy.